srinivassaitangudu/helpers1/docs/coding/all.jupyter_notebook.how_to_guide.md

 ### Cons

-- One have to scroll back and forth between notebook and the libraries to execute the cell with the functions and fix all the possible mistakes
+- One has to scroll back and forth between the notebook and the libraries to execute the cell with the functions and fix all the possible mistakes

 ## Recommendations for plots